peisinpeisin/ml_prac/README.md

-# Haikus for Codespaces
+This is a practice of RSNA 2022 Cervical Spine Fracture Detection.

-This is a quick node project template for demoing Codespaces.
-It is based off of the [Azure node sample](https://github.com/Azure-Samples/nodejs-docs-hello-world).
-It's great!!!
+All the input data comes from https://www.kaggle.com/competitions/rsna-2022-cervical-spine-fracture-detection.